 Payments will show immediately on My Missouri State.
 Login, choose the Profile tab and click the Access Account and Make Payments link under the Account Balance and Payment section.
-The payment, if approved, will be in Your Recent Payment box with the most current payment on top.
+5.

-All other Miscellaneous Charges (Bookstore, Parking, Library Fines, Health Center, etc.) will receive interest on the next statement date after the charge is first billed.
+All other Miscellaneous Charges (Bookstore, Parking, Library Fines, Health Center, etc.) will receive interest on the next statement date wafter the charge is first billed.

 There are no extensions to the My Payment Plan deadlines.
 Fall semester is due in FULL by October 25, Spring semester is due in FULL by March 25 and Summer semester is due in FULL by July 15.
-If fees are not paid in full by these dates, the student will be removed from the My Payment Plan and any upcoming semester classes already registered for will be dropped.
-Additionally, if the amount owed is over $200.00, a hold will be placed on the student’s account preventing them from registering for any classes for upcoming semester until the account is paid.
+If fees are not paid in full by these dates, the student will be removed from the My Payment Plan and will not be eligible to register for any upcoming semesters.
+A hold will be placed on the student’s account preventing them from registering until the account is paid.

-8. How do I find out if I am encumbered and what do I do first if I am?
+- How do I find out if I have a hold and what do I do first if I do?

-Most encumbrances are paid at the Bursar's Office; however, the first thing you should do if you think you are encumbered is to check the HOLDS link through My Missouri State under the Profile tab.
-Next, call the department that has you encumbered and find out what they want you to do.
+Financial Holds (FF) cab be paid at the Bursar's Office.
+The first thing you should do if you think you are on hold is to check the HOLDS link through My Missouri State under the Profile tab.
+Next, call the department that has placed the hold on your account and find out what they want you to do.
 The department may ask you to pay the Bursar and then bring back a receipt so they can remove the encumbrance.
-Any other questions regarding encumbrances can be directed to Records at 417-836-5519.
+Any other questions regarding holds can be directed to Records at 417-836-5520.

-See the registrar website for details regarding costs.
+See the Registrar's website for details regarding costs.

 You may cash a personal check for up to $50.00 per day at the Bursar's office.
 Checks should be made payable to Cash and you must bring your BearPass Card.
 A student may cash a two-party check if it is made payable to the student from his/her parents.
 Any check made payable to Missouri State University will be deposited into the student's account and the student will not be able to receive cash back.